Anton Webern: Relative success in a destabilizing society

 Webern's finances were often precarious, even in his years of relative success.
 Relief came from family, friends, patrons, and prizes.
 He twice received the Preis der Stadt Wien für Musik.
 (Note: The first 1924 prize, juried by Julius Bittner, Joseph Marx, and Richard Strauss, was shared by several, including Berg, Carl Prohaska, Franz Schmidt, Max Springer, and Karl Weigl; the note was signed by Karl Seitz, who asked Webern at a concert two weeks prior, "Are you a professional musician?"
 Berg and Webern later served as jurists.
 Only Webern received the prize in 1931.)
 To compose more, he sought income while trying not to overcommit himself as a conductor.
-He contracted with Universal Edition only after 1919, reaching better terms in 1927, and he was not very ambitious or astute in business.
+He was not very ambitious or astute in business and contracted with Universal Edition (U.E.) only after 1919, reaching better terms in 1927.
 Even with a doctorate and Guido Adler's respect, he never secured a remunerative university position, whereas in 1925 Schoenberg was invited to the Prussian Academy of Arts, ending their seven years together in Mödling.